CleisthenesH/CleisthenesH/README.md

 ### Hello 👋

+# Introduction
+I am a software engineer working on the Australian east coast.
+I also have a deep interest in mathematics, completing a degree, where I developed a love of typesetting along side mathematics and programming.
+These interests are incorporated into making accompanying documents for many of my programming pursuit.

 # :goat: YALE :goat:

 The Yale is a mythical goat like creature with an additional pair of tusks and horns that can swivel around.